- Doctor of Philosophy, College of Communication, The University of Texas at Austin (William Powers Fellow)

 - Doctoral Certification, Disabilities Studies (Texas Center for Disabilities Studies), The University of Texas at Austin

-Avery was selected in 2018-2020 as a Vice President's Clinical and Translational Research Scholar for his work in the areas of journalism, social media, and health communication.
-He concurrently served as the Undergraduate Journalism Sequence Coordinator in the Department of Communication and additionally served as a Digital Journalism Research Fellow with Oslo Metropolitan University in 2019.
+Avery was selected in 2018-2020 as a Vice President's Clinical and Translational Research Scholar.
+He concurrently served as the Journalism Sequence Coordinator in the Department of Communication and was selected as a Digital Journalism Research Fellow with Oslo Metropolitan University in 2019.

 He was named a 2018 National Humanities Center Summer Fellow for his work in genetic information and its translation into digital and social media.
 This work was (and is) part of a collaborative project run through UCEER, which has been supported by two multi-million dollar grants ($3.8 million for 2017-2020 and $3.9 million for 2021-2024) from the NIH and the National Human Genome Research Institute.
 Through UCEER, he also serves as a research mentor for students who identify with a disability.

 Avery was named Faculty Researcher of the Year in 2014 and a 2018 Rising Star in the Humanities.
 He completed his PhD as a William Powers Fellow in the College of Communication at the University of Texas Austin in 2013.
 He also received a Doctoral Certification in Disabilities Studies.
 He js a former journalist (Ft.
 Worth Star-Telegram) and communications specialist (Triple-A Round Rock Express-Houston Astros organization).